 Venue: Lecture Theatre A, Chow Yei Ching Building, HKU

 Ben Rich-Lockheed Martin Chair Professor

 University of California at Los Angeles

-The current drug development roadmaps are prohibitively long, on the order of 10-15 years, and cost billions of dollars.
-The success rate of development from in vitro assays to regulatory approval is less than 5 percent.
-The two fundamental challenges that impede drug development are: 1) Conventional approaches cannot pinpoint the best in vitro drug composition and dose ratios that simultaneously mediate the highest efficacy and lowest toxicity from a large search space.
-2) Once preliminary doses are determined using in vitro tests, the translation of these doses to in vivo applications is performed by matching the PK or by weight/surface area scaling or by determining the maximum tolerated dose (MTD), which implicitly preclude optimization.
-These are the primary causes of developmental failure.
+The current drug development roadmaps are on the order of 10-15 years and cost billions of dollars.
+The two fundamental challenges that impede drug development are: 1) Conventional approaches cannot pinpoint the best drug-dose combination from a large search space.
+2) The current translation of drug doses from in vitro to in vivo test is by matching the PK or by weight scaling or by the maximum tolerated dose approach, which implicitly preclude optimization.

 Prof. Chih-Ming Ho received Ph.D. from The Johns Hopkins University.
 Currently, he is Distinguished Research Professor in UCLA School of Engineering.
 He served as UCLA Associate Vice Chancellor for Research from 2001 to 2005.